elainechan/elainechan.github.io/src/pages/20190420-business-risk-intelligence-threat-intelligence/index.md

 There is not a whole lot of learning resources available for BRI, perhaps because of its youth as a discipline; the available literature mostly consists of whitepapers and blog posts written by industry practitioners.
 That said, a wide range of literature is available for ERM, cybersecurity, and intelligence.

-## Threat Intelligence
+## Cybersecurity Threat Intelligence
-To oversimplify things again, threat intelligence covers a narrower range of risks than BRI:
+To oversimplify things again, cybersecurity threat intelligence covers a narrower range of risks than BRI:

 <img
     src='https://raw.githubusercontent.com/elainechan/elainechan.github.io/master/static/ti-venn.png'
     alt='Threat intelligence Venn diagram'/>

+"Cybersecurity threat intelligence" is a mouthful, and people often refer to it as "threat intelligence" or "CTI."
 Also an offshoot of cybersecurity, threat intelligence is more mature than BRI as a discipline.
 Plenty of learning material is available, including a [handbook](https://cyber-edge.com/wp-content/uploads/2018/11/Recorded-Future-eBook.pdf) written by a group of industry practitioners.

 ## References
 - [You Have BRI Questions?
 We Have Answers](https://www.flashpoint-intel.com/blog/you-have-bri-questions-we-have-answers/)